damonYuan/k8s-ss-kcp/README.md

 `user <-> ss client <-> tcptun client <-> tcptun server <-> ss server <-> target website`

-Solution for "ss client + tcptun client" can be ShadowsocksX-NG or using a docker-compose to orchestrate.
+Solution for `ss client + tcptun client` can be ShadowsocksX-NG or using a docker-compose to orchestrate.

 ## Runbook